hunterirving/matryoshka/readme.md

 - works completely offline

 ### quickstart
-1. press the `Enter` key to add subtasks to the root "todo" task
+1. press the `Return` / `Enter` key to add subtasks to the root "todo" task
 2. give each new subtask a meaningful name
 3. use `Shift + Arrow Right` to navigate into a subtask
 4. use `Shift + Arrow Left` to return to the parent task